zeriahgroup/Travel/travels/2026_Tasmania.md

 ## Paused Here for now, haven't update beyond this point

+## Day 8 - 29 May (Friday) - Seahorse World and Platypus House and the long trip back to Hobart?

+## Day 9 - 30 May (Saturday) - Opportunity to visit Salamanca Market again, can visit Mount Wellington

+## Day 10 - 31 May (Sunday) - Opportunity to visit Farm Gate Market again, fly fo Melbourne

 ## Day 4 - 25 May (Monday) - Hobart to Strahan (The Western Wilds Drive) - Long Drive Warning